Jason-cs18/Detection-Fine-tuning-API/README.md

     2. Fine-tuning the high-level feature-extractor and detection with pseudo-bounding-boxes.
 ## Usage
 #### Detection
-We support to detect images and videos real-time.
+We support to detect image and video:
+1. Image:
+2. Video:
 #### Fine-tuning
 We support 4 types of datasets:
 1. Images with bounding boxes (Supervised Training).